kubeflow/website/content/en/docs/gke/deploy/delete-cli.md

 ## Deleting your deployment

-1. To just delete the applications running in the Kubeflow namespace just delete that namespace
+1. To delete the applications running in the Kubeflow namespace, remove that namespace

    ```
    kubectl delete namespace kubeflow
    ```

-1. To delete the cluster and all GCP resources
+1. To delete the cluster and all GCP resources, run the following commands

 ```
 cd ${KF_DIR}
 make delete-gcp
 ```

+   * **Warning** This will delete the persistent disks storing metadata.
+If you want to preserve the disk don't run this command;
+     instead selectively delete only those resources you want to delete.